Choler/Surge/README.md

 ### 抖音短视频

-Removed ads to remove download restrictions and annoying shopping promotions, you can now download videos without watermarks.
+Remove the ad, remove download restrictions and annoying shopping promotions, you can now download videos without watermarks.

 ```
 [Script]